 There is scarce data on how comorbidity and frailty affect patients with rheumatoid arthritis (RA).
 Registry data provide an exceptional opportunity, and common data models will enable multinational federated collaboration.
-We will develop and test a structured approach for the assessment of comorbidity in people with RA in Europe.
+During ths project a structured approach for the assessment of comorbidity in people with RA in Europe will be developed and tested.